 Guitar scales

 GuitarScale.org present scales by pictures and supplementary information.
-You can choose between scales for guitar and bass guitar.
+You can choose between many categories of scales for guitar and bass guitar.

 The scales are presented on diagrams with graphical fingerboard representation and — if nothing else is mentioned — based on standard tuning.